nwg-piotr/psuinfo/README.md

 [![customized display](http://nwg.pl/wiki-tint2-executors/psuinfo-customized.png)](http://nwg.pl/wiki-tint2-executors/psuinfo-customized.png)

-You may also **prepend values with appropriate icons** instead (/together with) names.
+You may also **prepend values with appropriate icons** instead of / together with names.
 Only 1 value per executor allowed.
 To do so, use `psuinfo -I<component>` format.
 See components description below.

 [![executors with icons](http://nwg.pl/wiki-tint2-executors/psuinfo-icons-0051.png)](http://nwg.pl/wiki-tint2-executors/psuinfo-icons-0051.png)